jpedro/jpedro.github.io/.posts/coding.md

 Coding does something to the brain.

 It structures it.
-It also introduces a dopamine reward mechanism when you get a high when you get it just right and things worked as you said so.
+It also introduces a dopamine reward mechanism when you get a high when you get it _just_ right and things worked as you tell it so.
 No other activity that I know of allows such precise control.

 Coding itself is easy.
 Everyone can learn it in a week or less.
 But _organising_ code, specially at scale, that's the interest.